-7.11 On-Call Assignments - Public Health
+7.13 On-Call Assignments - Public Health

-- 1. On-call assignment is defined as a work-shift of no less than one (1) day in which the Unit 10 employee is: (1) available by telephone or electronic paging device at all times; and (2) normally immediately available to return to the facility for any emergency response deemed necessary by the employee or supervisor.
-On-call assignment shall be in addition to the employee's normal work schedule.
-If the State deems it necessary, the State shall issue a Unit 10 employee an electronic paging device during an on-call assignment. - 2.
-Those employees completing an on-call assignment shall receive one (1) hour CTO for each eight (8) hours time period of each on-call assignment, to a maximum of three hours CTO for each 24 hour period on call.
-Payment for fractions of an hour shall be made in quarter hour increments. - 3.
-On-call assignments shall not be rescheduled to be less than one full day solely to avoid payment under this Section. - 4.
-Unit 10 employees who complete on call assignments of less than seven (7) consecutive days shall receive pro rata CTO or pro rata pay. - 5.
-On call compensation can apply to all Unit 10 staff regardless of work week group.
+- A. An on-call assignment is defined as a work-shift of no less than one (1) day in which the Unit 10 employee is: (1) available by telephone or electronic paging device at all times; and (2) normally immediately available to return to the facility for any emergency response deemed necessary by the employee or supervisor.
+On-call assignments shall be in addition to the employee's normal work schedule.
+If the State deems it necessary, the State shall issue a Unit 10 employee an electronic paging device or cellular device during an on-call assignment. - B. Those employees completing an on-call assignment shall receive one (1) hour CTO for each eight (8) hour time period of each on-call assignment, to a maximum of three hours CTO for each 24 hour period on call.
+Fractions of an hour shall be compensated in quarter hour increments, rounded to the next highest quarter hour. - C. On-call assignments shall not be rescheduled to be less than one full day solely to avoid payment under this Section. - D. Unit 10 employees who complete on call assignments of less than seven (7) consecutive days shall receive pro rata CTO or pro rata pay. - E. On call compensation can apply to all Unit 10 staff regardless of work week group.